Full Body Vs Upper Lower For Beginners: Which Builds More Muscle?

 How to choose workout split for beginners using a full body workout routine in the gym

 Full body workouts bring a practical and effective approach to training.
 They involve exercises that target all major muscle groups within a single session, making them a staple for beginners.
+If you want a simple step-by-step example, this full body workout plan for beginners shows how to structure exercises, sets, reps, rest, and progression in one beginner-friendly routine.

 The simplicity of full body workouts is one of their biggest strengths.
 Beginners benefit from this straightforward format, which not only reduces time spent planning but also ensures balanced muscle development.